 You may need to squint a little to pick them out – they’ll usually be found in tiny letters at the bottom of the dial – but the words ‘Swiss made’ can have a profound effect on the value of your wristwatch.
 Consumers are willing to spend between 20-50 per cent more on watches with genuine Swiss provenance, according to the industry portal, Swisstime.
 But what is it that makes them so special, and such a treasured part of the Swiss experience?

-“I think there’s an expertise, heritage and prestige that is unique – and it can only really be found in Switzerland,” says Montblanc Suisse’s retail director Francesca Dacey-Ariani, Class of 2007 (2004-07).
+“I think there’s an expertise, heritage and prestige that is unique – and it can only really be found in Switzerland,”says Francesca Dacey-Ariani, Class of 2007 (2004-07), formerly the retail director of a luxury watch brand.
 “When you visit the leading luxury watchmaking manufacturers and see the craftsmanship that goes on there, especially on the high-end pieces, it’s truly amazing.
 Everything is still entirely made by hand, and it takes hours and hours of work just for one watch to come to life.”

 The protection of the ‘Swiss made’ label has been one of the Federation of the Swiss Watch Industry’s main activities, says its president, Jean-Daniel Pasche.
 “It’s a priority because we have to ensure our credibility,” he says.
 “Customers trust and appreciate the commitment of the Swiss brand to quality.
 When they buy a Swiss watch, they’re buying into more than 300 years of tradition.”